Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Theory and results

 and consequently, the overlap integral takes the form

-We calculated the maximal fidelity to be $\braket{\Psi|\Psi_{CG}}_{max}\approx 0.94$ for the optimization factors $\alpha=0.49$ and $\beta =0.39$.
-Thus, the same fidelity of the \textit{super}-Gaussian approximation can be achieved also for the \textit{cosine}-Gaussian approximation by keeping the Gaussian-like behavior.
+We calculated the maximal fidelity to be $\braket{\Psi|\Psi_{CG}}_{max}\approx 0.94$ for the optimization factors $\alpha=0.39$ and $\beta =0.49$.
+Thus the same fidelity of the \textit{super}-Gaussian approximation can be achieved also for the \textit{cosine}-Gaussian approximation by keeping the Gaussian-like behavior.

-In table \ref{table1}, we summarized the approximations and the corresponding optimization factors for the spatially-resolved biphoton state.
-In addition, we also presented the \textit{cosine}-\textit{super}-Gaussian approximations for the spatially-resolved biphoton state that delivers the highest fidelity $0.97$.
-However, again from the mathematical point of view, it is not convenient to deal with a \textit{super}-Gaussian function, because of the term $\abs{{\bm{q}_s-\bm{q}_{i}}}^4$ in the exponential.
+In Table \ref{table1}, we summarized the approximations and the corresponding optimization factors for the spatially-resolved biphoton state.
+In addition, we also presented the \textit{cosine}-\textit{super}-Gaussian approximations for the spatially resolved biphoton state that delivers the highest fidelity $0.97$.
+However, again from a mathematical point of view, it is not convenient to deal with a \textit{super}-Gaussian function, because of the term $\abs{{\bm{q}_s-\bm{q}_{i}}}^4$ in the exponential expression.
+The functions themselves are presented in Fig. \ref{fig3}.